x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 5. After selecting the CSV file, click **Open**.
 Back on the **new migration batch** page, click **Next**.

-6. Enter an email address from the G Suite environment.
+6. Enter an email address for a user within the G Suite environment.
 This email address will be used to test connectivity between G Suite and Office 365.

 7. Under **Specify the service account credentials using the JSON key file**,click **Choose File**, and then select the JSON file that was downloaded automatically when you created your service account.
 This file contains the private key for the service account.
 Click **Open** to select the file, and then, back on the **new migration batch** page, click **Next**.